Thriving in Turbulence: Leading Immigrant Communities Amidst a Pandemic and Societal Upheaval

 Community-based nonprofits have anchored immigrants through the turbulence of the ongoing health crisis and social unrest, providing often ignored individuals and families refuge and the means to weather these unsettling times.
 Moreover, the presidential elections bring both challenges and opportunities for immigrants and their nonprofit providers and advocates.

-Join us online for a live conversation with leaders of immigrant-serving organizations who will share how their nonprofits are responding to the urgent needs of their communities.
+At this conversation, leaders of immigrant-serving organizations shared how their nonprofits are responding to the urgent needs of their communities.

 For questions, please contact SPS-Nonprofit [[at]] columbia [[dot]] edu.

 For additional information about program offerings at the Columbia University School of Professional Studies, please contact an Admissions Counselor at 212-854-9666 or inquire [[at]] sps [[dot]] columbia [[dot]] edu

 Organizations in virtually every sector are met with a pointed challenge: to commit to, act on, and increase transparency into their ongoing progress to implement diversity, equity, and inclusion.
 To create viable, sustainable pathways for achieving a comprehensive DEI agenda, organizations must remove long-held systemic, cultural, and interpersonal barriers at every level.
 The Leading Towards Diversity, Equity and Inclusion series convenes and connects respected faculty and industry experts across the nonprofit, negotiation, and human capital management sectors for inspiring, solutions-focused conversations on implementing systemic changes that benefit individuals, organizations, and the communities they serve.